ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 ## operator overload
 ----------
 *operator overload* is to tell compiler how built-in operators apply to user-defined data types by function overloading.
-Properly written operator overload can lead to more readable and maintainable code.
+Properly written *operator overload* can lead to more readable and maintainable code.

 - overloaded operators are just regular function.
 - operator overload can be implemented as a class member function or a free function.
 - lvalue and rvalue are key concepts in operator overload.
-The overloaded operators need to return somethings.
-When they returns const type, it is rvalue. non-const type, lvalue.
+The overloaded operators need to return something.
+When returning const type, it is rvalue. non-const type, lvalue.
 - *operator ++* and *operator --* are different from other operators.
-Because they have two versions: prefix and postfix.
+Because they can be prefix or postfix.
 When overloading, compiler needs to tell one from another.
 They are unary operators. when overloading as a member function, no input parameter is needed.
 In order to different them, postfix operator accepts an int type parameter.
 - In operator overload, prefix ++ and -- are more efficient than posfix ones.
 It is a good choice to implement posfix ones in terms of prefix ones.
 - Rational operator overload, just need to overload *operator <* correctly.
-All other rational operators can based on it.
+All other rational operators can base on it.
 For a user-defined data type, after overloading *operator <*, it can be insert into STL containers.
 In addition, *operator <* must adhere two laws: Trichotomy and tansitivity.
 - stream insert *operator <<*  and *operator >>* should be overloaded as a free function and decare the function as an friend of the user-defined data type.
 - Some operators can not be overloaded, because from their meaning, they should not be reinterpreted by user-defined data type.
-For example, scop resolution ::, member selection ., sizeof, typid, typcast, ternary condition ?:.
+  - For example, scop resolution ::, member selection ., sizeof, typid, typcast, ternary condition ?:.
 - [reference](http://www.keithschwarz.com/cs106l/fall2010/course-reader/Ch10_OperatorOverloading.pdf)

 ### new & delete